Date/Time

 In 2017 arrangements were finally in place to bring the Alexander Henry home to Thunder Bay.

-- Volunteers are needed immediately to prepare the Ship for a soft opening in early June.
+• Volunteers are needed immediately to prepare the Ship for this year’s visitors.

-In the near future, a variety of positions for volunteers will be established to get the Alexander Henry ready for public viewing.
-YOU can be one of those volunteers who will be needed to make this unique venture a success.
+A variety of positions for volunteers will be established to get the Alexander Henry ready for public viewing.
+YOU can be one of those volunteers who will be needed to continue making this unique venture a success.

-Please ensure to fill and submit the form below; “Click to Volunteer”.
+Please submit the form below: “Click to Volunteer”.